 |Rabbi Brett Isserow|

 Sandy Barmak, Stephen A. Bodzin*, Lynne Bolotin, Scott Brown, Warren Cohen, Jerome Dick*, Bennett Finkelstein, Isaac Fleischmann*, Michael Friedlander*, Manny Gale*, Suzy Goldhammer*, Carol Gordon, Joyce Grand, Jean Gurman, Herman Hohauser, Trish Kent, Chet W. Kessler, Bunni Latkin, Alvin Pesachowitz, Connie Pesachowitz, Allon Shiff, Lawrence Vogel

 *of blessed memory

-In September 2020 (delayed due to the pandemic), we welcomed our new board members who are diverse geographically, and also by age, gender, professional skills, and backgrounds.
+In May 2021, members of the Pozez JCC voted to elect our new board members who are diverse geographically, and also by age, gender, professional skills, and backgrounds.
 They also bring extensive Jewish knowledge, former synagogue leadership, young leadership, business acumen, HR, and management experience.
-You'll find below bios for our Class of 2020-2021.
+You'll find below bios for our Class of fiscal year 2022.